Sumba: Geography, climate and ecology

-The largest town on the island is the main port of Waingapu, with a population of 35,932 in 2021.
+The largest town on the island is the main port of Waingapu near the mouth of the Kambaniru River, with a population of 71,752 (including the adjoining district of Kambera) in mid 2023.

-The landscape is low, limestone hills, rather than the steep volcanoes of many Indonesian islands.
+The landscape is low, with limestone hills rather than the steep volcanoes of many Indonesian islands.
 There is a dry season from May to November and a rainy season from December to April.
-The western side of the island is more fertile and more heavily populated than the east.
+The western side of the island is more fertile and more densely populated than the east.